-- A. A hold may be placed on a respondent's student account for alleged violations of this Code by the Director of SRR or designee while student conduct proceedings are in progress or if sanctions are not completed by the assigned date, or in accordance with other university policies. - B. Notation of student conduct action will be made on the transcript whenever a student is expelled or suspended, or in accordance with university policies or applicable laws. - C. Notations of expulsion are considered permanent records and will not be removed from a respondent's transcript. - D. Students may petition for removal of the notation of suspension after three years from the finding of fact for the case.
+- B. When a student is suspended or expelled, notation of student conduct action will be made on the transcript.
+Transcript notations may also occur in accordance with university policies or applicable laws. - C. Notations of expulsion are considered permanent records and will not be removed from a respondent's transcript.

+D. After three years from the outcome of a case, students may petition for removal of a suspension transcript notation.
 Such petitions may be granted at the discretion of the Director of SRR or designee.
-Factors to be considered in reviewing petitions for suspension notation removal include the current demeanor of the student, the student's conduct subsequent to the violation, and the nature of the violation, including the damage, injury, or harm.
+Factors to be considered in reviewing petitions for suspension notation removal include the following: (a) the current demeanor of the student, (b) the student's conduct subsequent to the violation, and (c) the nature of the violation, including the damage, injury, or harm.

-XV.
-Student Conduct Files and Records
+XIII.Student Conduct Files and Records

 - A. Case referrals may result in the development of a conduct file in the name of the student.
-The file shall be maintained and subject to release to third parties consistent with the law (e.g., with student authorization) if the student is found in violation and the sanction is more than a warning.
-If the respondent is found not in violation, the record is retained for administrative archive purposes, as noted below. - B. Upon graduation or three years from the date of the incident, whichever is longer, student conduct records that do not include expulsion will be transferred to an administrative archive status and therefore become internal and administrative only (i.e. non-conduct) records.
+The file shall be maintained and subject to release to third parties consistent with the law (for example, with student authorization) if the student is found in violation and the sanction is more than a warning.
+If the respondent is found not in violation, the record is retained for administrative archive purposes, as noted below. - B. For purposes of this Code, "graduation," means the completion of degree requirements at any post-secondary institution, not solely the George Washington University. - C. Upon graduation or three years from the date of the incident, whichever is longer, student conduct records that do not include expulsion will be transferred to an administrative archive status and therefore become internal and administrative only (i.e. non-conduct) records.
 Such files are not part of general third-party releases, even with authorization from the student.
-Such records may be released to third parties upon specific request of the student or as required by law. - C. Student conduct records including expulsion will not be transferred to an administrative archive status at any point. - D. Transfer of student conduct records to an administrative archive shall not, however, prohibit any program, department, college, or school of the university from retaining records of violations and reporting violations as required by their professional standards.
-The university may retain, for administrative purposes, records of all proceedings regarding violations of the Code, including those for which a student was found not in violation.

-- E. Students who wish to view their own records may request them at any time.
-Students have access to all of their records with SRR, which may be beyond what is reported to third parties in a standard release. - F. Third parties (i.e., individuals and organizations external to the university) who request information from, or copies of, conduct records will only be granted access to active conduct records unless broader release is specifically requested by the student or where disclosure is otherwise required by law.
-Third parties will be privy to the date of the incident, in violation findings, sanctions, and sanction completion.
-Other materials associated with the case will not be provided unless the student specifically requests the inclusion of such records in the release or as otherwise required by law. - G. Students who fail to complete any active sanction resulting from a student conduct process will have a hold placed on their student account by SRR.
-The hold will be lifted upon completion of all sanctions required by the university.
-The hold will typically prevent the student from registering for classes, and could include but is not limited to, preventing the student from withdrawing from courses, applying for on-campus housing assignments, graduating, or receiving copies of academic transcripts.
+Such records may be released to third parties upon specific request of the student or as required by law. - D. Student conduct records including expulsion will not be transferred to an administrative archive status at any point. - E. Transfer of student conduct records to an administrative archive shall not, however, prohibit any program, department, college, or school of the university from retaining records of violations and reporting violations as required by their professional standards.
+For administrative purposes, the university may retain records of all proceedings regarding violations of the Code, including those for which a student was found not in violation. - F. Students who wish to view their own records may request them at any time.
+Students have access to all of their records with SRR, which may be beyond what is reported to third parties in a standard release. - G. Third parties (i.e., individuals and organizations external to the university) who request information from, or copies of, conduct records will only be granted access to active conduct records unless (a) broader release is specifically requested by the student or (b) disclosure is otherwise required by law.
+If a student authorizes release to a third party, the general release will include (a) the date of the incident, (b) in violation findings, (c) sanctions, and (d) sanction completion.
+Other materials associated with the case will not be provided unless the student specifically requests the inclusion of such records in the release or as otherwise required by law.

-XVI.
+XIV.
 Selection and Removal of UICC Members